87797670/87797670/README.md

-## Hi there 👋
+## Hello 👋

-This is the site where I will collect and publish details of how I built out my HomeLab.
+This site collects a bunch of info related to what I learn as I build and maintain my HomeLab.

+### Hardware

+1x TuringPi2
+4x Turing RK1 SoM
+4x NVMe (one per RK1)
+1x SSD (connected to the Node 3 SATA controller on the TuringPi2)

+### Software

+Talos (min ver 1.10.x to allow partitioning/sharing of the single NVMe drive for SYSTEM and DATA) Kubernetes managed by Flux through a private Repo on GitHub

 <!--
 **87797670/87797670** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.